-Why “When We Rise” Is Historic: Larry Gross
+Why ‘When We Rise’ Is Historic: Larry Gross

 It’s likely that the decision by ABC to devote a week of prime time to the struggles of LGBT folks was made with an eye to the recent wave of successes in the LGBT civil rights battles of our time.
 As the work began on the series, the tide of the marriage equality fight was turning, the president and other Democratic politicians were evolving in front of the nation, and the calamity of Proposition 8 was turning into the victorious campaign that would end up at the Supreme Court.

 What couldn’t have been foreseen was the degree to which these victories, as so often happens, would be threatened by the wave of reaction that broke over the country on Nov.
 8, 2016.
-A prime-time series expected to bask in the glow of national self-congratulation instead aired at a moment of unease and fear over the direction the country was taking (it’s ironic and somehow appropriate that the prime-time schedule of “When We Rise” was disrupted by the Tuesday night address to the Congress by President Trump).
+A prime-time series expected to bask in the glow of national self-congratulation instead aired at a moment of unease and fear over the direction the country was taking.
+(It’s ironic and somehow appropriate that the prime-time schedule of “When We Rise” was disrupted by the Tuesday night address to the Congress by President Trump.)

-There are grounds for calling this an “LGBT ‘Roots,” because it told an important story to audiences not used to seeing such stories.
+There are grounds for calling this an “LGBT ‘Roots,’ ” because it told an important story to audiences not used to seeing such stories.
 In a real sense, the PBS documentary series “Eyes on the Prize” (1987 and 1990) is more akin to “When We Rise” than “Roots,” as it told the story of the recent civil rights struggles, whereas “Roots” dramatized the experience of African-American slavery in previous centuries.
 Both “Roots” and “Eyes on the Prize” were cultural watershed moments in the depth and the expanse of their depiction of folks typically absent or relegated to the margins of the American storyline.

 Just as “Roots” and “Eyes on the Prize” were empowering messages to African-American viewers who had never seen their like on television, “When We Rise” sent young LGBT folks watching in their living rooms along with their families a message of solidarity and hope.
 And, just as “Roots” and “Eyes on the Prize” have become standbys of library collections and high school social studies classrooms, it’s easy to imagine—and hope—that “When We Rise” will take its rightful place in the national curriculum as the authoritative account of a central moment in the American narrative.